Eugene Lipov: Pain management research & treatment

-Lipov has made numerous media appearances relating to his innovations in the treatment of chronic pain.
-Many have focused on state-of-the-art disk treatments, implantable neuro-stimulators for lower back pain and treatment of back and leg pain after surgery.
+Lipov has made numerous media appearances relating to his work on the treatment of chronic pain.
+Many have focused on novel disk treatments, implantable neuro-stimulators for lower back pain and treatment of back and leg pain after surgery.
 His recent focus has been hot flash treatments and PTSD due to the lack of other effective treatments.
+He has a podcast called Brain, Hope, Reality.
+In 2010, he testified before the United States House Veteran Affairs Committee about the efficacy of stellate ganglion block on PTSD.

 Personal life

-Lipov lives with his wife and two sons, one of whom co-authored The Adventures of Captain Heart with him at the age of 4.
-The book explains how three-to-seven year-olds can maintain a healthy heart.
+Lipov lives with his wife and one son, who co-authored The Adventures of Captain Heart with him at the age of 4.